Location, Location, Location!

 One popular location for senior photos is a natural outdoor setting, such as a park, botanical garden, hiking trail or the beach.
 These locations provide a beautiful backdrop of greenery, water, or other natural elements that can add depth and interest to your photos.

 Another option is an urban setting, such as a city street, alleyway, or graffiti wall.
 These locations add a modern and edgy feel to your photos and are great for seniors looking for a more alternative style.
-They also offer plenty of opportunities for creative shots, such as capturing reflections in windows or playing with the lighting and shadows.
+They also offer plenty of opportunities for creative and unique shots.

 If you’re looking for a more unique location, consider a place with personal meaning.
 This could be a location that holds special memories, such as a childhood home or a favorite hangout spot, or a place that represents your interests or hobbies, such as a sports field or music venue.